Looking for QlikView competitors in 2026? Compare the 9 best QlikView alternatives including Astrato, Qlik Sense, Power BI, and Tableau for modern BI.

 Karthik K. — Application Engineer

 Custom enterprise pricing, contact sales.
 Third-party data indicates starting costs of $35,000–$60,000/year for small deployments, scaling well into six figures for enterprise.
 Viewer, Standard, and Developer user types range roughly $30 to $125/user/month.
 Viewer licenses cited at ~$400/year.
-All pricing figures [VERIFY] — Looker does not publish pricing publicly.
+All pricing figures — Looker does not publish pricing publicly.

 Looker is best for QlikView organizations migrating to Google Cloud with dedicated analytics-engineering resources who prioritize centralized metric governance and LookML-based semantic modeling over visualization polish or broad ecosystem support.